amethyst/sheep/README.md

 ## Usage

-To use the CLI, simple use `cargo run -- ...`.
+To use the CLI, simple use `cargo run -- ...`, usage hints are provided.
 For an example on how to use the library, please see the `simple_pack` example in the `sheep/examples` directory.

 ## Implementing your own `Packer` and `Format`